When we discuss freshwater fishes, then nobody forgets to enlist Molly fish.

 What to feed molly fish?

-Algae constitute the base of the diet of Molly.
-Still, feed them other things as well to maintain variety in diet and avoid nutrient deficiency.
-You can also feed them vegetables like spinach, lettuce, and zucchini by breaking or mashing them in small pieces.
+Algae constitute the basis of Molly’s diet.
+Still, they should be fed other things as well to maintain variety in their diet and avoid nutrient deficiency.
+You can also feed them vegetables like spinach, lettuce, and zucchini by breaking or mashing them into small pieces.

-You can also use premade food like flakes and pellets as a supplement with other foods.
+You can also supplement premade food like flakes and pellets with other foods.
 They will maintain the nutrition level in their body and keep them healthy.
-In a non-vegetarian diet, you can include both live or frozen food like brine shrimp, bloodworms, etc.
+In a non-vegetarian diet, you can include live or frozen food like brine shrimp, bloodworms, etc.

-Feeding twice a day is enough but make sure they are neither underfed nor overfed.
+Feeding twice a day is enough, but make sure they are neither underfed nor overfed.
 Both conditions are harmful to them.
 Feed only the amount they can finish in two minutes.
-It’s a universal rule for feeding any small fish like Mollies.
+This is a universal rule for feeding any small fish like Mollies.

 Molly Fish Care Guide

 Mollies are easily adaptable to different natural environments and conditions.
-The reason is their presence in a wide range of habitat.
-The first and foremost thing to keep in mind is consistent water conditions and a clean tank.
+This is because they are present in a wide range of habitats.
+The first and foremost things to keep in mind are consistent water conditions and a clean tank.

-You should know how to clean the tank effectively.
-Also, the level of nitrites and ammonia should be minimum.
+You should know how to clean the tank effectively, and the level of nitrites and ammonia should be minimal.

-The poor water conditions and unclean tank can give rise to many diseases.
-Molly disease, also livebearer disease or shimmies, is a common condition found in Mollies.
-The common sign for this condition mainly includes less activity in them.
-Like shimmying or wiggling in one place.
+Poor water conditions and an unclean tank can give rise to many diseases.
+Molly disease, also known as livebearer disease or shimmies, is a common condition found in Mollies.
+The common sign for this condition mainly includes less activity in them, like shimmying or wiggling in one place.

 If you see this, check the water conditions and correct the issues.
-Once the conditions are back to normal, the health of the fish will also improve gradually.
+Once the conditions are back to normal, the fish’s health will also gradually improve.

-Apart from this condition, they can also get itch or fungus infection.
-It is quite common in freshwater fishes.
+Apart from this condition, they can also get an itch or fungus infection.
+This is quite common in freshwater fish.
 The diseases can easily be cured if spotted on time.
-So always observe their activities and if you see anything strange consult a doctor.
+So always observe their activities, and if you see anything strange, consult a doctor.

-Clean the tank in every one or two weeks and only 25% of water.
-It will keep toxins to the lower level and maintain the water conditions.
+Clean the tank every one or two weeks and use only 25% water.
+This will keep toxins to a lower level and maintain the water conditions.

 Breeding Mollies